kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

+#### Misconfiguration:
-- This feature relies on the pod's `spec.workload.name` and `spec.workload.podGroup` fields being correctly set by its managing controller.
-If a user sets `calculationPolicy: Workload` but the pods are not correctly linked to a `Workload` object, the eviction logic will fall back to per-pod counting to prevent a drain from being blocked by misconfiguration, which may violate the application's intended availability requirements.
+This feature relies on the pod's `spec.workload` fields being correctly set.
+If a user sets `budgetScope: Workload` but the pods are not correctly linked to a `Workload` object or the Workload was deleted, the controller cannot calculate group health.

+Mitigation: We implement a fail-closed policy.
+Pods without an owning Workload are treated as unhealthy to prevent accidentally granting unsafe evictions (which could happen if we fell back to per-pod counting).
+A specific condition `BudgetConfigured=False` (Reason: `MissingWorkloadReference`) will alert the user to this error.

+#### Fragile groups:
-- One failing pod in a large group will make that group unhealthy if it drops below its `minCount`.
-In this way, a small number of failing pods spread across many replicas could prevent all evictions and block node drains.
-This is intended behavior (as the application is unhealthy), but may be surprising to operators.
+One failing pod in a large group can make the entire group unhealthy (if it drops below `minCount`).
+Consequently, a small number of failing pods spread across many replicas could make all replicas unhealthy, preventing any further evictions and blocking node drains entirely.

+Mitigation: This is intended behavior for preserving application availability when possible.
+The PDB Status will show `CurrentHealthyReplicas` and `DisruptionsAllowedReplicas`, which makes it clear that the block is due to unresolved group health issues.

+#### Mixed scopes:
-- A PDB `selector` that matches pods from multiple different `PodGroup`s (or a mix of grouped and individual pods) may have complex or unintended behavior.
-Users should be advised to create separate PDBs for each distinct `PodGroup` they wish to protect.
+A PDB `selector` that matches pods from multiple different `PodGroup`s (or a mix of grouped and individual pods) may result in confusing behavior.

+Mitigation: The controller will treat pods without a Workload reference as unhealthy.
+We will document best practices advising users to create separate PDBs for each distinct `PodGroup` or set of individual pods they wish to protect.

+#### API Dependency & Latency:
+The eviction admission logic now requires fetching an external `Workload` object, introducing a dependency on the Workload API and potential latency.

+Mitigation: The controller will use a standard informer/cache for `Workload` objects to minimize API latency.
+If the `Workload` object cannot be found, the controller will fail closed (block eviction) and report a `WorkloadResolutionFailed` condition.

 ## Design Details